Winter in Ontario Parks

 Outdoor Rinks

-For more traditional rinks visit Algonquin’s Mew Lake, or Pinery.
+For more traditional rinks visit Algonquin’s Mew Lake or MacGregor Point.

 - The parking lot at Algonquin’s Mew Lake campground is made into a large ice rink the whole family can enjoy.